JoseExposito/touchegg/README.md

 # Touchégg

-Touchégg is an app that runs in the background and transform the gestures you make on your touchpad into visible actions in your desktop.
+Touchégg is an app that runs in the background and transform the gestures you make on your touchpad or touchscreen into visible actions in your desktop.

 For example, you can swipe up with 3 fingers to maximize a window or swipe left with 4 finger to switch to the next desktop.